Electronic circuits terms for beginners (2024)

 • No current flows through the open circuit whatsoever.

 In very simple words for beginners, when we cut a connection between any two components we make an open connection there.
 Consider two wires that you joined together.
-When you rejoin them you are just making them open circuit.
-I hope you got the idea.
+When you unjoin them you are just making them open circuit.

 9. Short circuit

 Opposite the open circuit, there is a short circuit.
-Technically speaking, any two electrical points on a board or circuit that offer zero resistance is referred to as a short circuit.
+Technically speaking, any two electrical points on a board or circuit that offer zero resistance are referred to as a short circuit.

 Short circuit in electronics